Morning photography: being part of the world before it wakes

 Part of it is the fear of missing out.
 Sunrises don’t wait for anyone, and neither do the moments that surround them.
 A city at six in the morning is not the same city at ten.
 A landscape at dawn feels completely different from that same landscape a few hours later.
 The light changes, the atmosphere changes, and even the people change.

-So I pull on whatever clothes seem reasonably clean, grab a pastry, down a quick coffee, and head out into the darkness.
+So I pull on whatever clothes don’t smell too bad, grab a squashed pastry, down a slightly-too-hot coffee, and head out into the darkness.
 The first few minutes are rarely enjoyable—it’s colder and darker than I expected, and I sometimes wonder why I thought this was a good idea.
 But those doubts never last.
+And honestly, the pastry helps.

-Most people are still at home, exploring their own dreams, whilst I’m out exploring a landscape that, for a brief period of time, feels like it’s my own.
+Most people are in bed, wandering through dreams, while I’m out exploring a landscape that, for a brief period, feels like it’s my own.
 That’s what I love most about early mornings.

 People often talk about the light, and rightly so.
-The soft oranges, pinks, and golds of sunrise can transform even the most ordinary scene.
-Buildings glow, rivers catch reflections, and landscapes seem gentler somehow.
+The soft oranges, pinks, and golds of sunrise can transform even the dullest scene.
+Buildings start to glow, rivers twinkle, and landscapes seem softer somehow.
 But what keeps dragging me out of bed isn’t really the light.
-It’s the feeling of seeing a place before it becomes itself.
+It’s the experience of seeing a place before it becomes itself.

 Photography creates these opportunities.
 Without the camera, I doubt I would willingly wake up at four in the morning while on holiday.
 It rewards curiosity and encourages me to visit places when everyone else is asleep.
 Over time, I’ve realised that some of my favourite travel memories have very little to do with the photographs themselves.